Paris Tours: the City of Lights

 Getting Around Paris

 We do not recommend driving in Paris, as the traffic can be very bad during rush hour and parking is expensive.
-We will recommend buses you can take to different attractions, which we think is a nicer way to experience Paris than the Metro.
+Instead of a self guided driving tour of Paris, we will recommend buses you can take to different attractions.
+We think this is a nicer way to experience Paris than traveling on the Metro.
 However, the Metro can be a quick and easy option depending on the time of day and where you want to go.
 Here is a map of the Metro, which you may like to download.

 Inside Paris (zones 1 to 3) you can use the same tickets on the Metro and the buses.
 It’s cheaper to buy a carnet of 10 tickets for 14.90€ (correct as of February 2019) than buying individual tickets for each journey.
 Remember that these will not cover you for a trip to Charles de Gaulle airport or the Palace of Versailles - you will need an extension to these zones.
 Uber is also a good transport option in Paris and you may use the same Uber app that you use back home.